-OFFICE OF THE GOVERNOR – News Release – Governor Ige announces appointments for Budget and Finance, Accounting and General Services, and Labor and Industrial RelationsPosted on Jan 8, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor Ige announces appointments for Budget and Finance, Accounting and General Services, and Labor and Industrial RelationsPosted on Jan 8, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos and resumes here

 HONOLULU – Gov. David Ige announced today that he is appointing new directors at three state departments.

 Budget and Finance (BUF)

 Rod Becker has been appointed as director of the Department of Budget and Finance.
 He replaces Laurel Johnston who retired in December.
 Becker has served as the comptroller and head of the Department of Accounting and General Services since Nov.
 2016.
 He was the deputy director of the Department of Budget and Finance under Gov. Ige beginning in Dec.
 2014.
 Prior to his work in the Ige administration, he was budget chief for the Hawai‘i State Senate where he supported the Legislature’s development of the state budget.
 Becker is a graduate of the University of Hawai‘i at Mānoa where he earned a B.A. in economics and political science.
 He was also designated a certified public finance officer by the Government Finance Officers Association.